-Blogging is still a massive online attention channel and one of the best ways to build an audience and monetize.
+Blogging is still a massive online attention channel and one of the best ways to build an audience and monetize your website.
 If you want to start a successful blog, though, it’s important that you follow the right steps.
 Here are the 10 most important steps for you to take to start your blog the right way and have the highest chance of success.

 You’re in good hands.
 I’ve been blogging since around 2004 and I’ve taken multiple blogs from scratch to over 100,000 unique monthly visitors over the course of my blogging career.